9ziggy9/Chippie/README.md

 When pixel collisions occur, they XOR'd.
 Pixels out of range will be remapped to opposite edges.

+#### Current Issues
+Finding a portable way to implement sound is proving to be rather annoying.
+I think I will need to look into the source code of beep to understand how ioctl calls are supposed to work.

 #### SOURCES
 - chip-8 specifications: http://devernay.free.fr/hacks/chip8/C8TECH10.HTM
 - guide: https://tobiasvl.github.io/blog/write-a-chip-8-emulator/